 How does the application lottery work?
-Each ELECTIVE class (Film, Digital Media, Animation) has of maximum 13-14 students and each student is assigned a random number.
+Each ELECTIVE class (Film, Design, Animation) has of maximum 13-14 students and each student is assigned a random number.

 - A random lottery number of 14 or less in any one lottery type listed below is guaranteed a seat in the class because we have a maximum of 40 per AM/PM session for Juniors.
 We do our best to balance all the elective classes - Film, Digital Media, Animation.
 So that breaks down to something like this:

 40 Total AM Juniors/Seniors

 Similarly for PM Juniors, AM Seniors, PM Seniors.